The Willmore flow with prescribed isoperimetric ratio

 Then there exists a unique $\sigma$-isoperimetric Willmore flow with initial datum $f_0$.
-This flow exists for all times and, as $t\to\infty$, it converges smoothly after reparametrization to a Helfrich immersion $f_{\infty}$ with $\CalI(f_\infty)=\sigma$ solving \eqref{eq:Helfrich eq} with $\lambda_1\neq 0$ and $\lambda_2 \neq 0$. \end{thm} \Cref{thm:convergence main} shows a fundamentally different behavior of the isoperimetric Willmore flow and the Helfrich flow, where finite time singularities occur, cf.\ \cite{BlattHelfrich,McCoyWheeler}.
-Consequently, despite its analytic difficulties, the introduction of the non-local Lagrange multiplier has a \emph{regularizing} effect on the gradient flow, see also \cite{Huisken} for a related result for the mean curvature flow.
+This flow exists for all times and, as $t\to\infty$, it converges smoothly after reparametrization to a Helfrich immersion $f_{\infty}$ with $\CalI(f_\infty)=\sigma$ solving \eqref{eq:Helfrich eq} with $\lambda_1\neq 0$ and $\lambda_2 \neq 0$. \end{thm} This shows a fundamentally different behavior of the isoperimetric Willmore flow and the Helfrich flow, where finite time singularities occur, cf.\ \cite{BlattHelfrich,McCoyWheeler}.
+Consequently, despite its new analytic challenges, the introduction of the non-local Lagrange multiplier has a \emph{regularizing} effect on the gradient flow, see also \cite{Huisken} for a related result for the mean curvature flow.